RTHILAA/NOTES-APP/README.md

 ## 🙏 Acknowledgments :

-- Font Awesome for beautiful icons
+- Font Awesome for the beautiful icons
-- Google Fonts for the Poppins font family
+- Google Fonts for the Poppins typography
-- CSS animations inspired by modern web design trends
+- Inspiration from modern note-taking applications

 ---

-Thank you for visiting Notes App ❤
+**Happy Note Taking! 📝✨**

+*Built with ❤️ using vanilla web technologies*